tjmad43/tech508Cloud/learn_deployment/sparta-app-runbook.md

  ## Configure Nginx
+- currently the app is accessed by going to http://[public IP]:3000
 - **reverse proxy:** in order for the public IP to lead to the app instead of typing in port 3000, configure nginx to automatically reroute to port 3000
 - the file that needs to be altered is `/etc/nginx/sites-available/default`
 - replace the line `try_files $uri $uri/ =404;` with `proxy_pass http://localhost:3000;`, again with `sed`